JakPopielarz/Receipts/README.md

 After building it up a bit the generalsamples.data and generalresponses.data (as I call it - knowledge base) will be shared in this repo.

 ## Note
-I realise that this program is lacking in some aspects, but it was meant just as a thing that would get summing up receipts done for me.
+I realise that this app is lacking in some aspects, but it was meant just as a thing that would get summing up receipts done for me.

 ## Development plans:
-- main menu
 - possibility to change selected area
 - built-in instructions
 - categories for receipts
+- displaying the database from inside the app

 # ULTIMATE DEVELOPMENT TARGET:
 Fully automatically recognizing the position of the overall sum and it's amount on the receipt.